EU regulators investigating Google's plan to buy Fitbit

 European Union regulators have opened an in-depth investigation into U.S. tech giant Google’s plan to buy fitness tracking device maker Fitbit

-LONDON -- European Union regulators opened an in-depth investigation Tuesday into U.S. tech giant Google's plan to buy fitness tracking device maker Fitbit.
+LONDON -- European Union regulators opened an in-depth investigation Tuesday into Google's plan to buy fitness tracking device maker Fitbit.

-The EU's executive commission said it was concerned the deal would entrench Google’s position in the online ad market by “increasing the already vast amount of data" the company uses to personalize ads.
+The EU's executive commission said it was concerned the deal would entrench the U.S. tech giant's position in the online ad market by “increasing the already vast amount of data" the company uses to personalize ads.

 "Our investigation aims to ensure that control by Google over data collected through wearable devices as a result of the transaction does not distort competition,” said European Commission Executive Vice-President Margrethe Vestager, who also is the EU's competition commissioner.

 Google agreed to buy Fitbit in November for $2.1 billion.
-Privacy and consumer groups have called on authorities to block the deal, citing privacy and antitrust concerns.
+Privacy, social justice and consumer groups have called on authorities to block the deal, citing privacy and antitrust concerns.

 The EU said the deal could expand Google’s “data advantage" and therefore raise barriers for rivals to match Google’s online advertising services.